Hip-Hop History in NYC Parks

-Today, you can get a taste of the ‘70s/’80s park jam scene at the True School NYC Summer Park Jam Series at Crotona Park in the Bronx, and St. Nicholas Park and Poor Richard’s Playground in Manhattan.
-These free, nostalgic, old-school hip-hop jams are hosted by some of NYC’s most iconic hip-hop DJs and feature DJ battles, breakdancing, and showcases.
+More recently, New Yorkers enjoyed a taste of the ‘70s/’80s park jam scene at the True School NYC Summer Park Jam Series at Crotona Park in the Bronx, and St. Nicholas Park and Poor Richard’s Playground in Manhattan.
+These free, nostalgic, old-school hip-hop jams were hosted by some of NYC’s most iconic hip-hop DJs and feature DJ battles, breakdancing, and showcases.

 KRS-One aka "Hip-Hop Teacha" performing at SummerStage at Coffey Park in Brooklyn in 2017.
 (Photo by Malcolm Pinckney/NYC Parks)

 In the summertime, CityParks Foundation’s SummerStage hosts free hip-hop concerts in parks across the city.
 The series, NYC's largest free outdoor performing arts festival, has been around since 1986 and has featured notable hip-hop artists, such as Prodigy performing at Queensbridge Park, Naughty by Nature at Mahoney Playground on Staten Island, Nas at Central Park in Manhattan, KRS-One at Coffey Park in Brooklyn, and Jadakiss at Crotona Park in the Bronx.

 Some of our parks were childhood playgrounds of well-known rappers.